-The LO-AET method is marginally faster than RNS.
-However, as shown in Figure 12, the value of the cost function obtained by LO-AET is on average almost an order of magnitude worse (9.09 times) than the one obtained by RNS.
-This supports one of the main messages of this article, namely that considering a fixed execution time model for optimisation of systems is completely unsuitable if deadline miss ratios are to be improved.
+Fig. 12.
+Cost obtained by LO-AET versus RNS.

+This supports one of the main messages of this article, namely, that considering a fixed execution time model for optimization of systems is completely unsuitable if deadline miss ratios are to be improved.
 Although LO-AET is able to find a good implementation in terms of average execution times, it turns out that this implementation is very poor from the point of view of deadline miss ratios.
 What is needed is a heuristic like RNS, which is explicitly driven by deadline miss ratios during design space exploration.